Saint Joseph's Mission (Williams Lake): Later years

 In 1967, the government noted that the school was significantly above its maximum student capacity of 257, with an enrollment of 307.
 The principal of the school refused to reduce enrollment and instead told the government to provide money to expand the school.

 In 1968, a University of British Columbia professor asked if they could conduct a medical test on the students at the school for a medical study, which involved taking the fingerprints of students.
 The school willingly participated, and while the study did not harm the students, the school did not obtain consent from the parents before subjecting the students to the study.

 In 1968, a new gym was constructed at the school.

 School closure

-On March 31, 1969, the federal government took over control of the school from the Roman Catholic Church, along with all of the schools in the Canadian Indian residential school system.
+On March 31, 1969, the federal government took over control of the school from the Catholic Church, along with all of the schools in the Canadian Indian residential school system.
 In 1981, St. Joseph's school was closed and turned into an adult education centre.

 The remaining property of St. Joseph's Mission was sold by the Oblates and the funds from the sale were used to benefit other Oblate missions.
 In 1987, the old school building was torn down.